Stock market today: Asian shares advance following Wall Street rally led by technology stocks

 That's why much focus is on corporate profits, where growth could help prop up stock prices.

-U.S. benchmark crude oil added 26 cents to $71.03 a barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude oil slipped 20 cents to $70.57 a barrel in electronic trading on the New York Mercantile Exchange.
 It lost $2.84 to $70.77 a barrel on Monday.

-Brent crude oil, the international standard, gained 39 cents to $76.51 a barrel.
+Brent crude oil, the international standard, gave up 7 cents to $76.05 a barrel.